fubar2/galaxy-hub/content/news/2023-08-07-generic-tabular-plotter/index.md

 ### Installation for testing

 The [plotly_tabular_plot](https://toolshed.g2.bx.psu.edu/repository/browse_repository?id=a4961ff57ce13935) tool, owned by fubar, is available for testing, in the main Galaxy Toolshed.
+It is very new and so not recommended for production use yet.
-It is very new and so not suitable for production use yet.
 Please let me know if it works for you at the [github repository](https://github.com/fubar2/plotly_tabular_tool).